bumi/lnrpc/README.md

 The client wrapper passes any supported RPC method call to the gRPC client applying the following conventions:

-If the first parameter is a hash or blank a new request instance of `Lnrpc::[capitalized method name]Request` will be used as request paramter.
+If the first parameter is a hash or blank the corresponding gRPC request object will be instantiated

-If the second paramter is blank the macaroon will be passed as metadata. (`{ metadata: { macaroon: self.macaroon } }`)
+If the second paramter is blank the macaroon will be passed as metadata: `{ metadata: { macaroon: self.macaroon } }`

 Example: